josephsdavid/N2D/docs/quickstart.rst

           - None
           - int or None.
 If None, nothing special happens, if int, the tolerance for early stopping

 Please note the patience parameter!
 It can save lots of time.
-A generally sane value for patience is 5.
-If after 5 epochs, loss does not decrease, the model will automatically stop for you!
+Also please note, if you do not tell N2D where to save the model weights, it will not save them!!

 On our next round of the autoencoder, while we fiddle with clustering algorithms, visualizations, or whatever, we can use the preTrainEncoder method to load in our weights as follows. ::